OneDrive/onedrive-api-docs/docs/rest-api/api/driveitemversion_get.md

-# Get a DriveItemVersion resource
+# Get a DriveItemVersion resource (preview)

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

 Retrieve the metadata for a specific version of a [DriveItem](../resources/driveitem.md).